-A number of local authorities in Ireland, including Waterford County Council, appear to be following this approach rather than the 'Family Hub' model and this alternative approach should be encouraged and included in the proposed evaluation.
+A number of local authorities in Ireland appear to be following this approach rather than the 'Family Hub' model and this should be encouraged and supported by policy.

-4.5 Restrictions on freedom: OCO recommendations concerning greater freedom for children are clearly desirable, but need to be assessed within the context of what is inevitably an institutional setting.
+• Restrictions on freedom: OCO recommendations concerning greater freedom for children are clearly desirable, but need to be assessed within the context of what is inevitably an institutional setting.
 Recommendations in relation to alcohol and drug use are equally important and valid, yet raise real practical challenges in practice.
-While there would be a strong case for some Hubs to be designated as drug and/or alcohol free spaces, this would inevitably lead to the imposition of strong rules and some parents being barred.
+While there would be a strong case for some Hubs to be designated as drug and/or alcohol free spaces, this inevitably leads to the imposition of strong rules and some parents being barred.
 This could result in the families with the greatest social problems being accommodated together in facilities where drug use and chaotic behaviour is tolerated, and this would clearly not be acceptable.